raviolli77/machineLearning_breastCancer_Python/README.md

 **NOTE**: The `helper_functions.py` script automates a lot of the processes and is used heavily in the other scripts.
 So if you want to see how my user made functions work, definitely check it out.

 ## Running .py Script
-It goes without saying that a `virtualenv` is needed where you will download the necessary packages from the `requirements.txt` using:
+A `virtualenv` is needed where you will download the necessary packages from the `requirements.txt` using:

 	pip3 install -r requirements.txt